Soham360/csp-fastpages/_posts/2022-10-2-Program-Design-Development.md

 ---

 ## Final Project Design
- - Idea/Brain Write
+### Idea/Brain Write

-Outline and how it fits requirements
+ - Outline and how it fits requirements
-Program Purpose and Function -The purpose of the program is to randomly generate vocabulary words based on a defenition.
+     - Program Purpose and Function -The purpose of the program is to randomly generate vocabulary words based on a definition.
 The program will take the user’s notes and, based on it, select the key terms and a hangman type game where it gives you a definition and you have to guess word based off it.

-Data Abstraction
+ - Data Abstraction

-The program will contain lists and dictionaries.
+     - The program will contain lists and dictionaries.
 Every key term will have a definition and these will be stored in a dictionary which will be stored in a list.
 Or they will be stored in a local database and we will use the objects in the database to create the hangman quiz.

-Managing Complexity
+ - Managing Complexity

-The dictionaries and databases will manage the complexity of the program by organizing the data inputted by the user.
+     - The dictionaries and databases will manage the complexity of the program by organizing the data inputted by the user.
 It will also help calling back to creating the hangman quiz.

-Procedural Abstraction
+ - Procedural Abstraction
+     -
      A function will be created to call back to the data inputted by the user.
 The function will iterate over the dictionary/database and use the values in them as a parameter to make a hangman quiz.

-Algorithm Implementation
+ - Algorithm Implementation

-Like stated before, the program will contain a function that uses iteration and sequencing to make a hangman quiz based off the data inputted by the user that is saved in a database or dictionary.
+     - Like stated before, the program will contain a function that uses iteration and sequencing to make a hangman quiz based off the data inputted by the user that is saved in a database or dictionary.

-Testing
+ - Testing

-The function will be called each time the user inputs a note and each time the user generates a hangman quiz.
+     - The function will be called each time the user inputs a note and each time the user generates a hangman quiz.
 When the user inputs a note, the function is called and saves the note inside a dictionary or database.
 When the user presses the button that generates the hangman quiz, the function is again called and iterates through the user’s notes to generate a hangman quiz that is related to the key terms the user inputted.